Skip to main content

 Part 2 of 2.
 Part 1 covers what a soundscape is and the three knobs that buy the most realism.

-Part 1 made the case for the layer.
+So, Part 1 made the case for the layer.
 This post is the code.

-One engine-agnostic class, a small Bus Adapter contract, three host bindings.
+The whole thing is one ~150-line class with a six-function adapter underneath it.
 That’s it.

-The engine itself is about 150 lines.
-I keep expecting it to be more, and it keeps not being.
-What varies between projects is the bus underneath it and the lifecycle binding above it.
+What varies between projects is the bus underneath the engine and the lifecycle binding above it.
 Both end up smaller than you would guess.

 Why Howler